If you’ve been looking for an island paradise, then look no further. Isla Holbox is the one.

 Holbox has somewhat remained the hidden gem of Yucatan, managing to maintain a bohemian and laidback island vibe that entraps visitors for weeks.

-This idyllic island has everything you could ask for – picturesque sunsets every evening, white-sand beaches, wildlife and cute rescue dogs that you can walk to return some love to this paradise island
+This idyllic island has everything you could ask for – picturesque sunsets every evening, white-sand beaches and wildlife.

 Dancing salsa on the streets